Nitzan Shabek, Ph.D.

-Before joining UC Davis, I was a postdoc at the University of Washington in Seattle, where I worked with Dr. Ning Zheng on elucidating how target proteins can be recognized by ubiquitin ligase enzymes.
-Using various biochemical and cellular approaches together with X-ray crystallography, I studied the regulation, composition, and structure of specific biosensor protein complex in plant hormone signalling.
-Prior to that, I obtained my Ph.D. in Biochemistry at the Technion- Israel Institute of Technology with the mentorship of Dr. Aaron Ciechanover (Nobel Laureate in Chemistry).
-My Ph.D. research focused on understanding the mechanistic regulation of cellular ubiquitin pools and protein recognition and degradation by 26S proteasome.
-I have also studied the yeast’s DNA endonuclease proteolytic regulation by ubiquitin-like proteins, and obtained my M.Sc. from the Ben-Gurion University.
+Before joining UC Davis, Dr. Shabek was a an HHMI postdoctoral fellow at the University of Washington in Seattle, where he worked with Dr. Ning Zheng on elucidating how target proteins can be recognized by ubiquitin ligase enzymes.
+Using various biochemical and cellular approaches together with X-ray crystallography, Dr. Shabek studied the regulation, composition, and structure of specific biosensor protein complex in plant hormone signalling.
+Prior to that, he obtained his PhD in Biochemistry at the Technion- Israel Institute of Technology with the mentorship of Dr. Aaron Ciechanover (Nobel Laureate in Chemistry).
+His PhD research focused on understanding the mechanistic regulation of cellular ubiquitin pools and protein recognition and degradation by 26S proteasome.
+Dr. Shabek also studied the yeast’s DNA endonuclease proteolytic regulation by ubiquitin-like proteins, and obtained his M.Sc. in Molecular Genetics from the Ben-Gurion University in Israel.

-My research experience spans both theoretical and applied work, in the areas of structural biology, biochemistry, cellular and molecular biology (in bacteria, yeasts, insects, plants and mammalian).
-I am broadly interested in how certain signals are perceived, transduced and regulated in cells, and how biological pathways are controlled by proteolytic systems.
-My research goal is to envision these biological pathways from atomic to organismal level and address pathophysiological challenges through bioengineering.
+Dr. Shabek’s research experience spans both theoretical and applied work, in the areas of structural biology, biochemistry, cellular and molecular biology (in bacteria, yeasts, insects, plants and mammalian).
+He is broadly interested in how certain signals are perceived, transduced and regulated in cells, and how biological pathways are controlled by proteolytic systems.
+His research goal is to envision these biological pathways from atomic to organismal level and address pathophysiological challenges through bioengineering.

-In my spare time, I love spending time with my family, hiking, biking, cooking and shredding on my electric guitar.
+In his spare time, he loves spending time with his family, hiking, biking, cooking and shredding on his electric guitar.